phalcon/documentation/docs/tutorial-invo.md

 }
 ```

-With the help of [Phalcon\Mvc\Model\Criteria][mvc-model-criteria], we can create the search conditions based on the data
+[Phalcon\Mvc\Model\Criteria][mvc-model-criteria] builds the search conditions from the data types and values in the
-types and values sent from the form:
+form:

 ```php
 <?php